Everyday Healthy Recipes

 Jump to Recipe

-This one-pot quick and easy creamy pesto chicken pasta bake is filled with delicious Mediterranean flavours everyone loves.
+This pesto chicken pasta bake is a simple one-pot dish that's wonderfully creamy and filled with delicious Mediterranean flavours everyone loves.
 It contains a moderate amount of fat and no heavy cream.
 Ready in under 40 minutes.

 Side view of creamy pesto chicken pasta bake in rectangular dish with spoon.

-• Chicken: I used skinless, boneless diced chicken breast, which I partly cooked before assembling this chicken pasta bake.
+• Chicken: I used skinless, boneless diced chicken breast.
+I do not recommend using dark meat instead.

 • Basil: Use fresh basil leaves avoiding the tough stems.